swiftlang/swift-markdown/README.md

 Don't hesitate to submit a feature request if you see a way Swift Markdown can be improved to better meet your needs.

-### Contributing to Swift Markdown

-Please see the [contributing guide](https://swift.org/contributing/#contributing-code) for more information.

 <!-- Copyright (c) 2021-2023 Apple Inc and the Swift Project authors.
 All Rights Reserved. -->